planetfederal/workshops/workshops/suiteintro/doc/source/geoexplorer/composing.rst

 Composing a Map
 ===============

+.. todo:: Figures showing list of layers need to be updated.

 Let's start composing a custom map by adding some layers from our local GeoServer.

 #.
 Click the :guilabel:`Add Layer` button.
 The :guilabel:`Available Layers` dialog opens.